-4.11 The assessment will consider whether effects are reversible or irreversible.
-Reversible effects may be identified where a former mineral site is proposed for restoration to open space; irreversible effects may be identified where development is proposed on greenfield land thereby resulting in the loss of best and most versatile agricultural land.
+5.11 The assessment considers whether effects are reversible or irreversible.
+Reversible effects may be identified where a former waste site is proposed for other uses, including restoration to open space; irreversible effects may be identified where development is proposed on greenfield land thereby resulting in the loss of best and most versatile agricultural land.